 3/4″ Step Drill Bit

+The reservoir bucket is the container that holds the water for the self watering grow buckets.
+Hench the self-watering part.
 The size of the reservoir bucket that you choose is going to be based on a number of factors such as:

 - The number of Plants/Grow Buckets you intend to use